 In operant conditioning, on the other hand, a dog who has learned to sit in the living room learns to also sit in the yard.
 He basically learns to generalize the behavior in different places and scenarios.

 Why are Dogs so Good in Generalizing Fear?

-Interestingly, in the book "The Canine Aggression Handbook" by James O' Heare, points out how ironic it is that dogs seem to have difficulty generalizing new learned behaviors but then when it comes to aggression, they seem to generalize fairly well.
+Interestingly, in the awesome book "The Canine Aggression Handbook" James O' Heare, points out how ironic it is that dogs seem to have difficulty generalizing new learned behaviors, but then when it comes to aggression, they seem to generalize fairly well.

 According to a study "fear generalization occurs when a fear response acquired to a particular stimulus transfers to another stimulus.
 Generalization is often an adaptive function that allows an organism to rapidly respond to novel stimuli that are related in some way to a previously learned stimuli."

 Generalization when it comes to fear or aggression, in my opinion is somewhat linked to survival.
 James O' Heare mentions that when scary events take place, a dog with each event tries to collect more data so he's better able to predict it and therefore avoid it.
 If you think about it, it makes sense.
 If a dog in the wild was attacked by say a wild pig, it would be good as a precautionary measure to not trust any sort of animal that resembled a wild pig.

 However, as the study above notes, fear generalization can be maladaptive when it includes nonthreatening stimuli that are inappropriately perceived as harmful because of its similarity with the threat.
 For instance, if a dog developed a fear of shiny things after something shiny fell on the floor, it would be maladaptive if the dog then came to fear eating from his food bowl.

 So now that you're aware of generalizations in dogs, you may understand why following certain guidelines in training a dog or performing behavior modification are so important.